-With IMS’s recent announcement of the upcoming e-assessment interoperability challenge we thought it would be a good time to discuss electronic assessment.
-Here is a Q&A with Rob Abel of IMS Global.
+With 1EdTech’s recent announcement of the upcoming e-assessment interoperability challenge we thought it would be a good time to discuss electronic assessment.
+Here is a Q&A with Rob Abel of 1EdTech.
 Feel free to post additional questions and Rob will answer them (if he can)!

 Q1: Is it time for electronic assessment in education?